 Managing Price Lists

 Let’s say you want to run a special Black Friday sale, set up vouchers, or ensure your preferred clients can buy from you at a discounted rate.
-How do you adjust the right product prices at the right times, for the right people?
-With Crystallize, you can set up price lists to handle price adjustments automatically for the products, markets, and timeframes you want.
+How do you adjust the right product prices at the right times, for the right groups of people?
+With Crystallize, you can set up price lists to handle price adjustments automatically for the products, timeframes, and markets you want.

-If you intend to set up price lists for distinct markets (ex. different geographic regions or groups of customers), you’ll want to set up those markets first before defining the price lists that will affect them.
+As price lists are applied to one or more markets, you’ll want to set up those markets first before defining the price lists that will affect them.
 Read more about creating markets here.

 Price lists can be managed programmatically with the PIM API or within the Crystallize App.
 To get started with the App, you’ll need to enable the Price Lists feature within Labs.
 If you don’t know how to do this, you’ll first want to read more about enabling Labs features.